segersniels/supdock/README.md

 chmod +x /usr/local/bin/supdock
 ```

-If speed/performance is important to you I recommend using the binary release instead of installing through npm or yarn as the bundled binary is a bit and more responsive.
+If speed/performance is important to you I recommend using the binary release instead of installing through npm or yarn as the bundled binary is a bit more responsive.

 ### NPM